MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Upgrades

-Clusters and nodes need to be upgraded on a regular basis.
+Clusters and nodes need to be upgraded regularly.
 AKS supports [Kubernetes versions](/azure/aks/supported-kubernetes-versions) aligned with the release cycle of native Kubernetes.

 - Subscribe to the public [AKS Roadmap and Release Notes](https://github.com/azure/aks) on GitHub to stay up-to-date on upcoming changes, improvements, and most importantly Kubernetes version releases or the deprecation of old releases.